apache/airflow/docs/apache-airflow-providers-apache-hdfs/operators/webhdfs.rst

 Waits for a file or folder to land in HDFS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :class:`~airflow.providers.apache.hdfs.sensors.web_hdfs.WebHdfsSensor`. is used to check for a file or folder to land in HDFS
+The :class:`~airflow.providers.apache.hdfs.sensors.web_hdfs.WebHdfsSensor` is used to check for a file or folder to land in HDFS.

 Use the ``filepath`` parameter to poke until the provided file is found.